Just because I can’t feel the ground, doesn’t mean it's not there

 Her life is built on what she describes as a series of conscious choices, of mindfulness and being aware of the importance of the moment.
 Sharing what she has learnt about herself, about humanity and the extraordinary and what she believes is an inherent ability to not only face but to rise in the wake of adversity is not only inspiring, but it is valuable insight into what is possible in life.

 Each of Gill’s unforgettable presentations are bespoke, written and created with stunning visuals especially for the audience she speaks with.

-Helm: Her ‘lived experience’, from survival to rehabilitation as a double amputee created a clear demarcation from all she had known before the bombings, being at the helm of some of the UK’s most prestigious and respected institutions - including Publishing Director of the architecture, design and contemporary culture magazine, Blueprint, Director of the Dangerous Minds design consultancy and Head Curator at the Design Council, along with being one of the first women to be invited to become a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (the RSA).
+Her ‘lived experience’, from survival to rehabilitation as a double amputee, created a clear demarcation from all she had known before the bombings, being at the helm of some of the UK’s most prestigious and respected institutions-including Publishing Director of the architecture, design and contemporary culture magazine, Blueprint, Director of the Dangerous Minds design consultancy and Head Curator at the Design Council.

 Dr Gill HicksGill Hicks is considered to be one of the most thought provoking, powerful and life affirming speakers in Australia and the UK.
 She is globally known as an Advocate for Sustainable Peace and a valuable resource in Countering Violent Extremism.